 Applicable - Case management is furnished as a distinct activity to waiver participants.
-Check each that applies:

 As a waiver service defined in Appendix C-3.
 Do not complete item C-1-c.

 As a Medicaid state plan service under §1915(i) of the Act (HCBS as a State Plan Option).
 Complete item C-1-c.